zkc/ninfer-view/PROPOSAL.md

   bar + tray amber state are specifically for it.
 - v1 = one supervised instance per daemon.
 Profiles make switching artifacts/ports instant;
   multiple concurrent instances is a natural v2 extension (supervisor becomes a small dict).

+---

+## 8. Status

+**M0 + M1 + M2 complete** (JSONL log stream, attach, `/health`, request table, metrics, launch
+config form).

+- **M0** delivered the vertical slice: profile → spawn → live view → clean stop.
+- **M1** made the **log stream fed only by the child's `--request-log-jsonl` file** (schema v10 — the authoritative, unrounded source per `docs/serving.md`), added **attach mode** for externally launched instances, and added a **`/health` poller** as liveness ground truth.
+- **M2** added the **request table** and **throughput/scheduler charts** — both aggregate the
+  *same* records the log pane consumes (backfill + SSE), so the server stays stateless and there is no second data path.

+The dashboard has four tabs: **Log** (formatted JSONL), **Requests** (table), **Metrics** (two live charts), **Config** (launch command form).

+Not yet in (M3+): tray icon.

+## 9. Working notes

+- **The log stream is JSONL-only.** The JSONL is the authoritative source (unrounded timings, full counters); the rounded stderr summaries are kept only for the state machine, the progress bar, and the `stderr.log` artifact in each run dir.
+- **`server_start` arrives only after the model is loaded** (the child writes it at Engine attach), so the log pane is intentionally quiet while loading.
+- **M2 (table + charts) is computed in the browser** from the very same records the log pane renders — there is no second server-side aggregate and no extra endpoint.
+Throughput rates are `tokens / interval_seconds` (the per-interval counters, not cumulative).
+Because it runs client-side, the table/charts only cover records the browser has seen (the 4000-event backfill ring + the live stream); refreshing the page re-backfills from `/api/logs`.
+- **Metrics x-axis** is a **rolling window** (~2 min = 24 intervals, paces from the server's `--log-stats-interval-ms`, read from `server_start`) whose right edge is anchored to the latest sample and advances at the **log input rate**: while data flows it follows the newest entry, and while the server is idle it keeps stepping forward — one interval of axis per interval of real time — so the chart scrolls at exactly the pace it had while following the input (never faster, never frozen).
+A line is never drawn across an idle gap (a resample starts a fresh segment).
+The *Throughput* chart puts prefill and decode on **separate y-axes** (prefill left, decode right) so a prefill spike can't squash the decode line.
+- **Config form** is built from the "Server options" table in `docs/serving.md` (target, sizing, speculative, behavior, limits, sampling).
+Fields show documented defaults (empty = server default); a live *launch command* preview shows the exact argv (including the per-run `--request-log-jsonl` ninfer-view injects); range/consistency validation is enforced (e.g. concurrency 1..8, draft-tokens 1..5 MTP / 1..15 DFlash, dflash×vision warning).
+Flags the form doesn't know are preserved verbatim in an *extra flags* box, so round-trips never lose anything. **Start** persists unsaved form edits first, then launches the selected profile, so the launch always matches the preview.
+- **Dashboard binds 127.0.0.1 only; no auth** (local tool).
+The served instance's `--api-key` (if any) is never needed by the dashboard: `/health` and the logs are unauthenticated.
+- **Stopping during model load**: `ninfer-serve` installs its SIGINT handler only after load + warmup (see `apps/serve/main.cpp`), so a Stop in the `LOADING` phase terminates the child by the default signal action (reported exit code −2, not 0).
+The supervisor still records this as a clean stop; by the `RUNNING` phase SIGINT always yields a graceful exit 0.
+- **Start/stop are serialized** by a dedicated action lock (`Service.action_lock`) held across the whole action — two fast `POST /api/start` calls (UI + tray) cannot both pass the state check and spawn two children.
+- **One supervised instance per daemon (v1).** Profiles make switching artifact/port instant;
+  multi-instance is a v2 extension.
+- **Attach mode observes, it never controls.** The attached instance is not spawned by us, so Stop becomes Detach (no SIGINT); health `down` only means `/health` stopped answering — the process may still be alive mid-restart.